circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 If you find that there are no existing orbs that meet your needs, you may wish to author your own orb to meet your specific environment or configuration requirements.
 Although this is more time-consuming than using the import feature, authoring your own orb enables you to create an orb that is specific to your organization.

-For more detailed information on how to author your own orb, please refer to the Authoring Orbs page [link needed here], where you will find step-by-step instructions on how to create your own orb.
+For examples of orb source, please refer to the [Public CircleCI Repo](https://github.com/CircleCI-Public/), where you will find source code for several certified orbs.

 ## Validate and Publish Your Orb